 security:

-You have successfully installed MongoDB Community Edition on your Ubuntu 24.04 Noble Numbat system.
+You have successfully install MongoDB Community Edition on your Ubuntu 24.04 Noble Numbat system.
 You can now start using MongoDB to manage your databases and applications.